Independent Proximal Policy Optimization (IPPO)¶

 Neural Network Configuration¶

-To configure the architecture of the network’s encoder / head, pass a kwargs dict to the IPPO net_config
+To configure the architecture of the network’s encoder / head, pass a kwargs dict to the IPPO net_config field.

 Full arguments can be found in the documentation of EvolvableMLP, EvolvableCNN, and